A Quick Overview of What’s Involved In Starting A Professional Organizing Service

 Type of Customers You Need to Attract:

 You can build a successful client list through word-of-mouth or networking.
-Good ways to start finding clients as professional organizer include handing out business cards, running small classified ads, and personally delivering brochures to prospects.
+Good ways to start finding clients as a professional organizer includes handing out business cards, running small classified ads, and personally delivering brochures to prospects.

 Though you can run a direct mail campaign, it’s not recommended until more personal approaches have been exhausted.
 Since you are targeting people who are in need of your services, you don’t want to send costly advertising material through the mail which will probably get lost in their home or office clutter.